AN HONORS DISTINCTION PROGRAM

-Students should have an interest in health care for rural or underserved communities, and be currently enrolled in a health professions program — including but not limited to — osteopathic medicine, dental hygiene, nursing, pharmacy, physical therapy, and social work.
+Students should have an interest in health care for rural or underserved communities and be currently enrolled in one of the following health professions programs:

-In order to receive the CUP AHEC Scholars Honors Distinction, students must complete 40 hours of community-based experiential training and 40 hours of didactic education both years of the program.
+In order to receive the CUP AHEC Scholars Honors Distinction, students must complete 40 hours of community-based experiential training and 40 hours of didactic education each year in the program.

-The didactic education will occur through a combination of three meetings per semester with all CUP AHEC Scholars, online modules, CECE campus-based events, and didactic preparation for community-based experiences.
+The didactic education will occur through a combination of three meetings per semester with all CUP AHEC Scholars, online modules, Center to Advance Interprofessional Education and Practice (CAIEP, formerly the Center for Excellence in Collaborative Education) campus-based events, and didactic preparation for community-based experiences.
 Both community-based experiential training and didactic education will focus on six core topic areas, including Interprofessional Education, Social Determinants of Health, Practice Transformation, Behavioral Health Integration, Cultural Competency, and Current and Emerging Health Issues.

 Activity checklists have been created for each cohort of scholars so that they can track their completion of all required activities.